helsaint/DivideAlgorithm/README.md

 # DivideAlgorithm
 Code to divide two integers without the use of multiplication, division, logarithmic or power operators.
+To divide without using the division operator we will use the binary shift operator and integer subtraction.
+The algorithm used is simple binary longdivision.
+First we will convert negative numbers to positive.
+This allows for the easy use of the subtraction operator.
+Java stores all numbers as signed in 2's complement form.